How Can I Delete a File or Folder from the Command Line Using Windows PowerShell?

 In this Ask the Admin, I’ll show you how to use Windows PowerShell to delete one or multiple folders from the command line.
 If you would like to move files using PowerShell instead, check out How Can I Move a File or Folder from the Command Line Using Windows PowerShell? on Petri.

 Use PowerShell to delete a single file or folder

-Let’s start by running a simple command to delete a single file or folder.
+Let’s start by using the Remote-Item command to delete a single file or folder.
 Make sure you are logged in to the server or PC with an account that has full access to the objects you want to delete.

 - Open a PowerShell prompt by switching to the Start screen and typing PowerShell.
 In the search results, make sure PowerShell is highlighted and press Enter.